rngtang/SBOM/documentation/routes.md

         Creates a new session (cookies) for the current user.

         2. GET          /current_user
         Declares current user to be the user who's user id corresponds with the session id.
+[Used in App.js]
+                Responses:

-        GET             /destroy
+        3. GET             /destroy
         Deletes the session (cookie) for current user when they log out.
+[Used in MySideNav.js]